Matt2021-A/aiagentbot-github-mcp/README.md

 Provider-neutral GitHub MCP service scaffold for Claude-first remote connector use.

-This repo mirrors the Yahoo MCP architecture, but targets GitHub operations instead of mail.
-The practical goal is simple: let Claude use GitHub through a custom MCP surface with the same basic operator flow ChatGPT already has in this workspace.
+The practical goal is simple: let Claude use GitHub through a custom MCP surface with the same basic operator flow ChatGPT already has.

 ## Current status